 C++ Developer Information

-An overview of Meep's inner workings is summarized in Computer Physics Communications, Vol. 181, pp. 687-702, 2010.
+An overview of Meep's inner workings is provided in Computer Physics Communications, Vol. 181, pp. 687-702, 2010.
 This page is a supplement which provides a description of the source code.

 Data Structures and Chunks

 Meep's data structures are defined in

 meep.hpp.
 The principal data structure element is the chunk.
 A chunk is a contiguous rectangular portion of the computational grid.
 For example, when Meep runs on a parallel system, each process gets one or more disjoint chunks of the grid.

 fields class encapsulates the fields over the entire grid, and one of its members is an array of

 fields_chunk variables that divides the grid.
 The